Traditional Chinese Herbs and Acupuncture for Treating IBS and ColitisTom Fung, R.Ac., R.TCMP August 1, 2019

 From the Western medical standpoint there is no clear explanation of what causes intestinal inflammation, although there is recognition of contributing factors such as allergic response to certain foods or drinks, emotional distress, wrong diet, or heavy cigarette smoking.
 Any of these can contribute to the irritation of the intestinal tract.
 Some scholars believe the root cause to be an autoimmune disorder, and I tend to agree.

 As a side note, colon cancer tends to occur more frequently in patients with ulcerative colitis, especially in those who have had colitis since childhood.

 Traditional Chinese Medicine Approach

 According to Traditional Chinese Medicine theory, any diseases occurring in the large intestine will have a connection with problems in the lungs.
-Grief is the emotion that is associated with the lungs, and I do find that many people who have longstanding grief, or if their parents had a lot of persistent grief, these people are at higher risk of developing IBS or colitis.
+Grief is the emotion that is associated with the lungs, and I do find that many people who have longstanding grief, or have had parents with persistent grief, these people are at higher risk of developing IBS or colitis.

 Differentiation and Treatment of Common Syndromes

-- TCM Tongue Observation: White coating and thin, or it can be thick (especially for someone who has a thick body).
-Pulse: thready and taut
+TCM Tongue Observation: Typically there is a white coating on the tongue; it can be thin or thick (especially for someone who has a thick body).
+Pulse: thready and taut.

-- TCM Treatment Principle: Checking hyper function of the “Liver fire” and strengthening the spleen.
+TCM Treatment Principle: This involves checking hyper function of the “Liver fire” and strengthening the spleen.

 – Rhizoma Atractylodis Macroce Phalae 15 gram